Stealing Raden Saleh

-Stealing Raden Saleh (Mencuri Raden Saleh) is a 2022 heist action film directed by Angga Dwimas Sasongko and written by Sasongko and Husein M. Atmodjo.
+Stealing Raden Saleh (Mencuri Raden Saleh) is a 2022 Indonesian heist action thriller film directed by Angga Dwimas Sasongko and written by Sasongko and Husein M. Atmodjo.
 The film features an ensemble cast, consists of: Iqbaal Ramadhan, Angga Yunanda, Rachel Amanda, Umay Shahab, Aghniny Haque and Ari Irham.
-The film follows a group who plans a heist of the The Arrest of Pangeran Diponegoro painting by Indonesian artist Raden Saleh.
+The film follows a group who plans a heist of The Arrest of Pangeran Diponegoro painting by Indonesian artist Raden Saleh.